Mexican lacquerware: Chiapas

 The center of lacquerware in southern state of Chiapas is Chiapa de Corzo.
-Traditionally the aje larvae is also used to make lacquer and is used to cover gourds, rattles, crosses, chests and furniture.
+Traditionally the aje larvae are also used to make lacquer and is used to cover gourds, rattles, crosses, chests and furniture.

-The decoration of this lacquerware is generally floral and bird designs painted over a back background.
+The decoration of this lacquerware is generally floral and bird designs painted over a black background.
 There is also Asian influence in Chiapas designs, which can be traced to fans, screens and other times imported through the Manila trade.
 More recent work as imitated other kinds of designs found on colonial-era pieces.

-Noted artisans in Chiapas include Rosalba Cameras, Martha Vargas, Blanca Rosales Aguilar, Vicente Clory Díaz, María Angela Nandayapa, Guadalupe Pérez, María Elena Pérez Sánchez, Martha Pérez Sánchez, Sara Pérez, Amparo Díaz, Javier Orozco Palavicini, Blanca Magdalena López Hernández and Verónica Pérez Pérez.
+A notable artisan today is Vicenta Clory Díaz Vargas, who started with 5 years old to be a disciple of her mother, Mrs. Enriqueta Vargas Cameras.
+Both were pioneers and masters of lacquerware in the city of Chiapa de Corzo.
+Others artisans are Rosalba Cameras, Martha Vargas, Blanca Rosales Aguilar, María Angela Nandayapa, Guadalupe Pérez, María Elena Pérez Sánchez, Martha Pérez Sánchez, Sara Pérez, Amparo Díaz, Javier Orozco Palavicini, Blanca Magdalena López Hernández and Verónica Pérez Pérez.